8.2 What are the oxidation number of the underlined elements in each of the following and how do you rationalize your results

 If we calculate the O.N of x we get x=0

-However, 0 is average O.N. of C atoms.
-In this molecule two carbon atoms present in different enviroments.
-Hence, they cannot have the same O.N.Thus, C exhibits the O.S of +3 and –3 in CH3COOH This can be more understood by structure-
+However, 0 is the average O.N. of C atoms.
+In this molecule, two carbon atoms are present in different environments.
+Hence, they cannot have the same O.N.
+Thus, C exhibits the O.S of +3 and –3 in CH3COOH.
+This can be more understood by structure-

-Here we can see that at right C, +3 O.N (-1 from OH and -2from O atom) and in left C, -3 O.N(contribution from H atom only)
+Here we can see that at right C, +3 O.N (-1 from OH and -2 from O atom) and in left C, -3 O.N(contribution from H atom only)